anlyoung/sdl-packages/README.md

   z: 0.0
   w: 0.707"`

-MoveIt is used to control the arm.
+MoveIt! is used to control the arm.
 The configuration `sdl_moveit_config` was created with the help of the MoveIt setup assistant.

-MoveIt is started by running `roslaunch sdl_moveit_config move_group.launch`
+MoveIt! motion planner is started by running `roslaunch sdl_moveit_config move_group.launch`

 `sdl_gazebo/src/sdl_moveit_node.py` starts up a ROS node that subscribes to `/ur_arm/moveit/goal_pose`.
 When this topic is published to, the Python code uses MoveIt to control the arm.